 There is virtually nothing more important than your health.
 Just as you would not buy a car without asking questions, don't be afraid to ask your doctor questions.
 If your concerns are not addressed to your satisfaction, be assertive.
 Let your doctor know that you still have questions and ask if an additional appointment can be set up, whether the appointment can be extended or if there are other staff members who can address your questions.

 Balance assertiveness with respect and understanding.
 Although it's important to let your doctor know your needs or if you are dissatisfied, it's equally important to voice appreciation for positive aspects of your communication and treatment.
-Keep in mind that many of your questions can be addressed by a nurse, a social worker or by the staff at the Cancer Resource Center.
+Keep in mind that many of your questions can be addressed by a nurse, a social worker or by the staff at the Patient and Family Cancer Support Center.

 Know How to Keep in Touch